VoronDesign/VoronUsers/printer_mods/LoganFraser/HorseshoeSpoolHolder/readme.md

 - 3 608 bearings (any type)
 - 2 M5-8mm (pan/socket) head bolts and 2 M5-Tnuts for 2020 extrusion only
 - OR 4 M3-8mm (pan/socket) head bolts and 4 M3-Tnuts for 1515 extrusion
-- 3 - M3-8mm bolts (pan/socket) <- install into the end of the printed bolts to secure in place.
+- 3 - M3-8mm bolts (pan/socket)

-Print PlasticBolt(x3) for Trident Internal Mounting only.
-Print ShortPlasticBolt(x3) for external mounting on any printer.
+#### Internal Version for Trident only
+Print PlasticBolt(x3) and use a m3-8mm PH or SH bolt to secure the pin in place.

 ![Trident Internal Spool](TIS.png)

 #### External version for V0, V1, V2
-To mount the bearings securely, print the ShortPlasticBolt(3x) instead and use a m3-8mm PH or SH bolt to secure the pin in place.
+Print ShortPlasticBolt(3x) and use a m3-8mm PH or SH bolt to secure the pin in place.

 ![External Spool](ES.png)